kubernetes-sigs/windows-operational-readiness/README.md

 ```

 ## Run the tests

+To specify your windows cluster's readiness to run workflows:

+- define the tests.yaml (you can use the "tests.yaml" in the repo as a template).

 Tests categories can be passed in the flag `--category`, this allows users to pick a category of tests by run.
 To run ALL tests do not pass the flag.